RohitV5/gRPC_Golang_proto3_demo/README.md

 4.Update the environment variable to point to the bin directory that contains the protoc.exe 5.Re-Open the cmd as the environment variable take effect only on new command window 6.run=> -protoc --go_out=.\chat --go_opt=paths=source_relative chat.proto

+Apps installed by go command are present in C:\Users\verma\go\bin.
+Add this to path.